Bell pepper

 The bell pepper (also known as sweet pepper, paprika, pepper, capsicum /ˈkæpsᵻkəm/ or, in some parts of the U.S. Midwest, mango) is the fruit of plants in the Grossum Group of the species Capsicum annuum.
 Cultivars of the plant produce fruits in different colors, including red, yellow, orange, green, white, and purple.
 Bell peppers are sometimes grouped with less pungent chili varieties as "sweet peppers".
 While they are botanically fruits—classified as berries—they are commonly used as a vegetable ingredient or side dish.
 Other varieties of the genus Capsicum are categorized as chili peppers when they are cultivated for their pungency, including some varieties of Capsicum annuum.

 Peppers are native to Mexico, Central America, the Caribbean and northern South America.
 Pepper seeds were imported to Spain in 1493 and then spread through Europe and Asia.
 Preferred growing conditions for bell peppers include warm, moist soil in a temperature range of 21 to 29 °C.

+History

+Peppers are native to Mexico, Central America, the Caribbean and northern South America.
+Capsicum originated in Bolivia and Brazil, being transported to Mesoamerica and the Caribbean before the arrival of Europeans.
+In Mesoamerica, it was domesticated and C. annuum became the parent to the cayenne, bell, jalapeño, and tabasco peppers.

+Pepper seeds were spread all through the globe; Spain by 1493, the East Indies by 1540, and India by 1542, where they became staples for many cuisines and cultures.
+Peppers are one of the oldest domesticated crops based on findings in caves in Mexico, Peru, and Ecuador, suggesting that the species was being used around 7,000 years ago.
+The Spanish introduced peppers to Europe, but the Portuguese played the primary role in their spread to Africa, India, and Southeast Asia.